Asymptotics of viscosity solutions to some doubly nonlinear parabolic equations: Introduction

 \section{\bf Introduction}

-In the work, we prove some results for the viscosity solutions to some doubly nonlinear parabolic equations.
-The main focus of this work is the Trudinger's equation but we will also state some results for a parabolic equation involving the infinity-Laplacian.
+In this work, we prove some results for the viscosity solutions to some doubly nonlinear parabolic equations.
+The main focus of this paper is Trudinger's equation but we will also state some results for a parabolic equation involving the infinity-Laplacian.
 This is a follow-up of the works in \cite{BM1, BM2}.